canvas

 , the object's bitmap image data must be used as the source image.

-An object image is not origin-clean if, switching on image:
+An object image is not origin-clean if, switching on image's type:

 HTMLOrSVGImageElement